-The Council's financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and the CIPFA Code of Practice on Local Authority Accounting 2019/20.
+The Council's financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and the CIPFA Code of Practice on Local Authority Accounting 2020/21.
 The accounting policies presented in Note 1 are compliant with IFRS and have been applied in preparing the financial statements and the comparative information.

-There have been no significant changes in accounting policies during 2019/20.
+There have been no significant changes in accounting policies during 2020/21.

-8) FINANCIAL OUTLOOK
+9) FINANCIAL OUTLOOK

 This section provides a summary of what the future holds for the Council's finances.
-Further details can be found in the 2020/21 and 2021/22 Revenue Budget (approved by Full Council on 4 March 2020 and 3 March 2021 respectively) and the Medium Term Financial Analysis 2021/22 to 2024/25 approved by Cabinet on 23rd October 2020.
+Further details can be found in the 2021/22 Revenue Budget (approved by Full Council on 3 March 2021) and the Medium Term Financial Analysis 2021/22 to 2024/25 approved by Cabinet on 23 October 2020.